speakeasy-api/openapi-reference-documentation/README.md

 Explode defaults to `false`.

+There are a few reserved headers that cannot be used as parameter names and are enabled by other OpenAPI features:

+- `Accept` - Defining content types in the [Response Object](#response-object) `content` field, documents that available values for the `Accept` header.
+- `Authorization` - Defining security requirements in the [Security Requirement Object](#security-requirement-object) `security` field, documents that the `Authorization` header is required.
+- `Content-Type` - Defining content types in the [Request Body Object](#request-body-object) `content` field, documents that the `Content-Type` header is required and the acceptable values.

+If using headers for authentication, it is recommended to use the OpenAPI [`security`](#security) field to document a security scheme instead of a header parameter.

 ##### Primitive Types

 For primitive types such as `string`, `number`, `integer` and `boolean` they are serialized as a string,